conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 #### Tools they need to do their job

-The IDEs, Platform, Misc tools used by Alia, primarily for reviews and tracking work.
+The IDEs, platform, miscellaneous tools used by Alia, primarily for reviews and tracking work.

 #### Journey with conda-store